bmqn/whisp/README.md

 Using an application, `[...]`, this program pushes a string literal `"Hello World!` to the `out` stream.

-To showcase the power of the language, we can it's code into a variable called `print`.
+To showcase the power of the language, we can it's generalize the code and wrap it into a variable called `print`, i.e. create a function.

 ```
 > [<x> . [x]out] . <print>